skip to content

 New technology has given enterprises greater data analytics, communication, and operational efficiency capabilities.
 However, it has also made threat actors, ranging from nation-state actors to cybercriminals, more sophisticated.
 As our world becomes more digitally interconnected, we see the integration of artificial intelligence with cyber attacks, enhancing the severity of these attacks.

 Staying one step ahead in this digital race requires adopting cutting-edge measures.
 For example, leveraging Generative AI-enabled security solutions can drastically improve how security teams operate, driving efficiencies and reducing risks.
-Gen AI-based security technologies can help surface higher priority risks and drive automated response procedures.
-These solutions can help your security team free up valuable time, improve detection, and drive faster response and recovery to keep your business thriving.
+Gen AI-enabled security technologies are already reshaping how teams operate, surfacing higher priority risks and automating response procedures to reduce risk and improve efficiency.
+But the horizon is expanding: agentic technologies—autonomous systems capable of making decisions and taking action—are beginning to redefine proactive cybersecurity.
+By integrating these intelligent systems, security teams can free up valuable time, improve detection, while also driving faster response and recovery to keep business thriving.

 Illustration of hacker